LumaDevelopment/ArtificialIntelligence/GraduateProject/README.md

 ## Components

+- Project Report - Details our methodology and findings in a consice manner, with complete references.
 - Presentation - Outlines the project, including a brief introduction to TDA, a description of the MNIST dataset, and an explanation of our implementation, innovations, results, and findings.
 - Code - The Jupyter Notebook used to produce many of the figures used in the presentation.
 Uses the MNIST dataset,